Op7.17 Bylaws of the Missouri State University Staff Senate

 - A call for nominations will be published campus-wide on March 15 as a day of business or the following business day each year.

 - Nominations can be self-nominations or made by another Staff member.

 - An online nomination form will be available on the Staff Senate website.

 - Nomination forms are due by April 15 as a day of business or the first following day of University business each year.

 - Each nominee shall submit a statement of intent by April 15 as a day of business or the following business day to be placed on the ballot.

-- Should there be a tie the Executive Board will select the individual to represent the area based on years of experience, standing with the University, performance of work, and perceived contributions to Staff Senate.
+- Should there be a tie, the Executive Board will select the individual to represent the Job Family based on years of experience, standing with the University, performance of work, and perceived contributions to Staff Senate.

-- A letter from Staff Senate will be sent to new senators informing them of their election to Staff Senate by June 15 as a day of business or the following business day.
+- An email from Staff Senate will be sent to new Senators informing them of their election to Staff Senate by June 15 as a day of business or the following business day.